top of page

 The walled garden

-And just around the corner we come across a house and garden that has been there for centuries - Sutton House, a fine Tudor dwelling.
+And just around the corner we come across a house and garden that has been there for centuries - Sutton House, a fine Tudor dwelling and now loved and cared for by people of the National Trust.
 At the entrance there is a well which has now sadly dried up but around the garden there are a variety of plants growing: grapes and apples and strawberries.

 Sutton House